TheAcharya/MarkerData-Website/docs/faq.md

 In contrast, **Marker Data** specialises solely in the extraction of information pertinent to markers and their associated metadata.
 It confines its focus to this specific domain, providing a nuanced and refined functionality distinct from the broader spectrum covered by Producer’s Best Friend.

+## Does Marker Data replaces Creator's Best Friend?

+Yes.
+While **Creator's Best Friend** is compatible with both Premiere and Final Cut Pro, **Marker Data** is exclusively designed for Final Cut Pro.
+Unlike **Creator's Best Friend**, **Marker Data** not only supports the extraction of Chapter Markers but also Regular Markers as chapters.
+Optimised for precise frame extraction, **Marker Data** can handle timelines with fewer than three markers and durations shorter than ten seconds.

 ## Can Marker Data's Data Set be used with other applications?

 Yes.
 Within **Marker Data**, you have the option to export Data Set in two fundamental formats, namely `.csv` and `.tsv`.
 These exported Data Sets are located within `Export Destination` folder.
 Subsequently, you possess the flexibility to import either the `.csv` or the `.tsv` files into any compatible application of your choice.